-In spite of the rapid expansion of eCommerce, this digital monster is not as dominant as it is portrayed.
-The industry has a market share of 16.4% globally and a projected 12.4% share of all retail in the USA.
-It is for this reason that retail startups are crowding the scene with innovative solutions to the industry.
+In spite of the rapid expansion of eCommerce, the digital monster is not as dominant as it is portrayed (at least in the world of retail & CPG brands). eCommerce currently holds a minority market share of 16.4% globally and a projected 12.4% share of all retail in the USA.

 What slides should you include in your Retail Pitch Deck?